iprime2/User-CURD-NESTJS-INTERNSHIP-CODEINBOUND/README.md

 - [PNPM](https://pnpm.io/): A package manager (optional) for installing project dependencies.
 - [Visual Studio Code (VSCode)](https://code.visualstudio.com/download) or your preferred Integrated Development Environment (IDE): A code editor with extensions that enhance your development experience.

+## APIS Endpoints

+List the available APIs and their endpoints:

+- GET /users: Retrieves all users.
+- POST /users/signup: Creates a new user.
+- POST /users/signin: Authenticates a user.
+- PATCH /users/:id: Updates a user's information.
+- PATCH /users/changepassword/:id: Changes a user's password.
+- GET /users/:id: Retrieves a specific user by ID.
+- DELETE /users/:id: Deletes a specific user by ID.
+- DELETE /users: Deletes all users.
+-
+For each API, provide the required data to send in the request body or as parameters.

 ### Installation

 1. **Install Node.js:**